Rynebenson/CodeTest/README.md

   `npm install`

 Open another tab in your terminal.
-Make sure you are back in your root direction: CodeTest
+Make sure you are back in the root directory before you clone the server.

 Now clone the server into the directory.